davideger/blog/microbenchmarks/heartbreak.md

 ## Python Trends: becoming the fastest on the planet, at least for pure numerics

-To take advantage of the flexibility and interactivity of Python, developers have wired performant low-level C libraries like `numpy` to minimize the amount of computation your Python interpreter actually performs.
+To take advantage of the flexibility and interactivity of Python, developers have wired up performant low-level C libraries like `numpy` to minimize the amount of computation your Python interpreter actually performs.
 Python objects still orchestrates things, but they're lightweight handles to efficiently packed vectors of uniformly typed machine words.
-The compute is offloaded to natively (compiled) routines.
+Much of the actual compute is offloaded to natively compiled routines.

-Even more interesting, the folks in  Google's Brain and DeepMind teams have now connected the Python runtime directly to the [LLVM](https://llvm.org/) compiler and built it an optimizing linear algebra library ([XLA](https://www.tensorflow.org/xla/architecture)) that produces *much faster code* than the naive C++ codes you might have written.
+Taking it another step, Google's Brain and DeepMind teams have now connected the Python runtime directly to the [LLVM](https://llvm.org/) compiler and built it an optimizing linear algebra library ([XLA](https://www.tensorflow.org/xla/architecture)) that produces *much faster code* than the naive C++ codes you might have written.